ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-6-1.md

-Chapter 6: Applying Positive Thinking in Different Areas of Life: Positive Thinking in the Workplace
+Positive Thinking in the Workplace
 ====================================================================================================

 In this chapter, we'll explore how positive thinking can be applied in the workplace and the benefits it can have on our mental and physical well-being.